DeAndre Carter Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Matchup vs. New York

-- Carter has averaged 5.5 receiving yards per game in his two career matchups against the Giants, 19.0 fewer than his over/under for Sunday's game.
+- In his two matchups against the Giants, Carter's 5.5 receiving yards average is 19.0 less than his over/under for Sunday's game (24.5).

-- The Giants are allowing 245.3 passing yards per game this year, the NFL's 15th-ranked pass defense.
+- The Giants are giving up 245.3 passing yards per game this year, the NFL's 15th-ranked pass defense.

-- The Giants have given up 27 passing TDs this season (1.7 per game), ranking them 21st among NFL defenses.
+- With 27 passing TDs allowed this year, the Giants defense is ranked 21st in the NFL.

 Recent Performances

-- Carter did not have a catch in last week's game versus the Eagles.
+- Carter did not record a catch in last week's game versus the Eagles.

-- Carter has added three grabs for 17 yards over his last three outings.
-He was targeted five times and averaged 5.7 receiving yards per game.
+- Over his last three games, Carter racked up three catches on five targets and averaged 5.7 receiving yards.

 Carter's Washington Teammates